fawazbayureksa/85dd8659d6f36c570c4d85a25535dbf2/README.md

 ```

 ### Structure Code
--**api.php**: Main API endpoint for handling email requests.
+- **api.php**: Main API endpoint for handling email requests.
--**producer.php**: Handles storing email data in the database and publishing messages to the message queue.
+- **producer.php**: Handles storing email data in the database and publishing messages to the message queue.
--**consume.php**: Consumes messages from the message queue, decodes JSON, and sends emails using PHPMailer.
+- **consume.php**: Consumes messages from the message queue, decodes JSON, and sends emails using PHPMailer.
--**db.php**: MManages database connections and stores email data.
+- **db.php**: MManages database connections and stores email data.

 ### Notes
 in .env if MQ_NAME **test** can't use,  change to **mail_queue**